Anurag96/NodePractice/README.md

 - Every file in a Node.js application is considered as a `MODULE`.
 - ** The `variables and functions` defined in that file or that `module` are scoped to that module, as in they are `private`.
-- Require(./..) finds the module to be exported and run the file.
-   ## How to use UserCreated Module outside the scope?

-    ## Solution

-    - The Module is needed to explicitly exported and make it public.
     - Try : console.log(module)
     - Every module has id,exports:{},parent,filename,children,paths.
     - Anything added in exports will be added in {} empty object.

     ![My animated logo](./lesson5Node/public/Capture2.PNG)

+   ## How to use UserCreated Module outside the scope?

+    ## Solution

+    - The Module is needed to explicitly exported and make it public.

+    ### Require() :
+    - require(./..) finds the module to be exported and run the file.
+    - module.exports=people; //Single method
+    - module.exports= { people : people, ages : ages} ; //Multiple method

-    ## Syntax for exporting single method:
+    ## Example for exporting user defined single method:
      ```

     >> 11_module_1.js